engkoskostaman97/engkoskostaman97/README.md

 - 🔭 I’m JOB SEEKERS
 - 🌱 I’m currently learning front-end  Javascript and React and React Native CLI and Flutter
 - 🛸 I’m currently learning  backend Node Js and Laravel and Golang
-- 🧩 I’m currently learning  postgre sql and xampp and laragon , Postaman and Swagger
+- 🧩 I’m currently learning  postgre sql and xampp and laragon , Postman and Swagger
 - 💬 Ask me about anything
 - 📫 How to reach me: engkoskostaman759@gmail.com